How To Find Clarity When You Don’t Know What To Do In Life

-I’m not sure whether there’s something in the water or it’s an aftereffect of 2020, but there’s a definite reccurring theme to the messages I’m receiving in my inbox of late – most along the lines of “I don’t know how to find clarity in life”.
+I’m not sure whether there’s something in the water or it’s an after effect of 2020, but there’s a definite reccurring theme to the messages I’m receiving in my inbox of late – mostly along the lines of “I don’t know how to find clarity in life”.

-Ah, the big life question of what is my purpose?
+Ah, the big life question: what is my purpose?

-I knew if I was seeing the same question being asked time and time again, there was a real need for me to share some clarity coaching tips here on the blog.
-And so, with that said, here I am taking pen to paper in a bid to help you shine a glimmer of light on the clarity you need.
+I know that when I see the same question being asked time and time again, there’s a real need for me to share some coaching tips here on the blog.
+So with that said, I am taking pen to paper in a bid to help you shine a glimmer of light on the clarity you need.

 Towards the end of this post, you’ll find a series of journal prompts that have been designed to unearth what you love doing in life, what you’re good at etc, but first, I want to talk about having purpose.